-Fig. When the solenoid is energized, the spring-loaded plunger is drawn up and the pilot valve in the center of the diaphragm open.
-Because of the difference in diameter between the pilot valve opening and the ventilating hole in the diaphragm, the pressure above the diaphragm drops to a point where the admission pressure below the diaphragm can lift the diaphragm, thus ope-
+- Fig. When the solenoid is energized, the spring- - (37) loaded plunger is drawn up and the pilot valve in the center of the diaphragm open.
+Because of the difference in diameter between the pilot valve opening and the ventilating hole in the diaphragm, the pressure above the diaphragm drops to a point where the admission pressure below the diaphragm can lift the diaphragm, thus opening the valve.